Comparing Bayesian and Frequentist Inference in Biological Models: A Comparative Analysis of Accuracy, Uncertainty, and Identifiability: Models

 \section{Models}

-In this study, we employed three compartmental biological and epidemiological models to comprehensively assess the parameter identifiability of our two approaches: (i) the Lotka--Volterra model, describing predator-prey interactions and population feedback mechanisms; (ii) the Generalized Logistic Model, capturing flexible epidemic growth through nonlinear case dynamics; and (iii) the SEIUR model, explicitly tracking susceptible, exposed, infectious (reported and unreported), and recovered populations to account for both observed and hidden transmission.
-These models were selected to represent a progression in model complexity and data observability: from a fully observed ecological system (LV), to a parsimonious single-equation epidemic model (GLM), to a multi-compartment latent-state model with partial observability (SEIUR).
-This progression enables a systematic comparison of Bayesian and Frequentist inference performance across increasing levels of model structure and latent uncertainty.
+In this study, we used three compartmental biological and epidemiological models to comprehensively assess the parameter identifiability of our two approaches: (i) the LV model, describing predator-prey interactions and population feedback mechanisms; (ii) the GLM, capturing flexible epidemic growth through nonlinear case dynamics; and (iii) the SEIUR model, explicitly tracking susceptible, exposed, infectious (reported and unreported), and recovered populations to account for both observed and hidden transmission.
+These models were selected to represent a progression in model complexity and data observability: from a fully observed ecological system LV, to a parsimonious single-equation epidemic model GLM, and to a multi-compartment latent-state model with partial observability (SEIUR).
+This progression enables a systematic comparison of how Bayesian and frequentist inference across increasing levels of model structure and latent uncertainty.
+We chose these standard, low-dimensional models on purpose so the comparison is clear and fair and so the structural identifiability can be analyzed directly.

-\paragraph{Lotka-Volterra model} The Lotka--Volterra equations (Lotka 1925; Volterra 1926, 1927) consist of ODEs describing the population dynamics of two interacting species: one predator and one prey.
+\paragraph{Lotka-Volterra model.} The LV equations (Lotka 1925; Volterra 1926, 1927) consist of ODEs describing the population dynamics of two interacting species: One predator and one prey.
 Let $x$ denote the prey population and $y$ the predator population at time $t$.
 Volterra modeled the temporal dynamics of these populations as follows: